 It is also available in cassette for those of us who need to save time.

 Note: The opinions expressed herein areexclusively those of the writers and do not necessarily reflect the position ofCyberParent.
-They are not intended to take the place of advice of a healthprofessional whose advice you might need to seek.
+They are not intended to take the place of advice of a health orother professional whose expertise you might need to seek.